Who Is This Credit Card Best For?

 High interest rate

-- Instant savings when you fill up: The allure of a co-branded gas card like this is that the savings are instant.
-Instead of waiting for points or cash back to accumulate, you’ll see the per-gallon price drop as much as 10 cents right at the pump (5 cents for having the card plus 5 cents if you’re a BPme rewards app user who has spent $100 the previous month.)
-Just keep in mind you have to be at a participating station.
+- Instant savings: The allure of a co-branded gas card is that the savings are immediate.
+Instead of accumulating points or cash back, you could see the per-gallon price drop as much as 10 cents right at the pump (5 cents for having the card plus 5 cents if you’re a BPme rewards app user who spent $100 the previous month), as long as you’re at a participating station.

 - Potential tool to build credit: If you’re a new or lapsed credit user, getting approved for a branded gas card versus a regular credit card is often a bit easier to do.
 And if you can only use the card to buy gas, it’s more likely you’ll be able to pay your balance off in full each month.
 That’s a healthy way to build credit and a helpful way to resist overspending.

-- Discount good for unlimited gallons: Some competing cards only give you their discount on a certain number of gallons per visit or per billing cycle.
+- No gallon limit: Some competing cards only discount a certain number of gallons per visit or billing cycle.
 With this card, you can earn the discount no matter how much your vehicle guzzles or how often you travel by car.

-- Can only be used at BP or Amoco stations: Because this is a private label card, you can only charge gas or products that are sold at BP or Amoco stations.
-(Again, if you’ve got good credit, the BP Visa Card is a better option because it can be used anywhere Visa is accepted and offers rewards on all those purchases, too.)
+- Only usable at BP or Amoco stations: Like most private-label cards, you can only charge gas or products sold at BP or Amoco stations.
+If you’ve got good credit, the BP Visa Card is a better option because it can be used anywhere Visa is accepted and offers rewards on all those purchases, too.

 - High interest rate: Though it’s not unusual for a gas card to have a higher APR than a general use rewards card, it’s still worth mentioning.
+This card even has a higher rate than other gas cards.
 Carrying a balance will quickly negate any savings on gas.

 Earning Points & Rewards

-A discount of 5 cents per gallon of gas is the equivalent of almost 2% off, assuming an average gallon of gas costs around $2.60 in the U.S. That’s not a bad rate, considering what’s available on general rewards cards for similar credit profiles, but with the BP Credit Card, you’re tied to BP and Amoco stations.
-Also, with a broader-use card, you’d likely earn rewards on other types of purchases and have more redemption options.
+A discount of 5 cents per gallon of gas is the equivalent of about 2.25% off, assuming an average gallon of gas costs around $2.42 in the U.S. That’s not a bad rate.
+But with a broader-use card, you’d likely earn rewards on other types of purchases and have more redemption options.

-The per-gallon gas discounts are applied right when you fuel up, so there’s essentially no redemption process.
-This can be an attractive feature for those who like to keep things simple.
+The per-gallon gas discounts are applied right when you fuel up, so there’s no redemption process—an attractive feature for those who like to keep things simple.

-The 1% cash-back rewards earned on non-fuel purchases at BP or Amoco stations will be applied as a credit on your statement within two billing periods.
+The 1% cash-back rewards earned on non-fuel purchases at BP or Amoco stations are applied as a credit on your statement within two billing periods.

 How to Get the Most Out of This Card

 If you’re exploring this card, chances are you’re also working on improving your credit.
-The best way to do that is by making sure you pay off your balance in full each month (which will also allow you to avoid paying interest from the high APR).
-You should also avoid maxing out your credit card, and in fact, keeping it well below your limit is best.
-Credit scoring algorithms keep tabs on your utilization (how high your balances are compared to your available credit lines).
+The best way to do that is by paying off your balance in full each month (which will also allow you to avoid paying interest from the high APR).
+You should also avoid maxing out your credit card, keeping it well below your limit., Credit scoring algorithms reward those with low utilization (your balance amounts compared to your available credit lines).

 Private label gas cards only make sense if you get the majority of your gas at the same stations.
 If BP or Amoco stations are not on your regular driving routes, the savings probably won’t be worth the inconvenience.
 What’s more, they must be participating stations.
 Use the online station finder to check locations near you.

 The BP Credit card is issued by Synchrony Bank, which offers many retail cards.
-In JD Power’s 2019 credit card satisfaction study, the bank earned below-average ratings from consumers, ranking 10 out of 11 national issuers studied.
-It scored poorly for online and phone interaction, among other categories.
+In JD Power’s 2020 Credit Card Satisfaction Study, the bank earned below-average ratings from consumers, ranking 7 out of 11 national issuers studied.

-The BPme app is particularly convenient, however, and may help to make up for Synchrony’s shortcomings, assuming you’ve linked your credit card to the mobile wallet.
-If you’re at a participating station, the app will detect your location and you can select your pump number right from the comfort of your car.
-You’ll still have to pump the gas, but there’s no swiping or keypad entries.
+The BPme app is particularly convenient assuming you’ve linked your credit card to the mobile wallet.
+If you’re at a participating station, the app will detect your location, and you can select your pump number right from the comfort of your car.
+You’ll still have to pump the gas, but there are no swiping or keypad entries—payment is contactless

 The BP Credit Card has standard security features like zero fraud liability.

 The fees are typical for a gas-station-branded card, including a steep APR.
-There is no annual fee, which is also not unusual for the category, though still worth noting if you’ve got less-than-stellar credit.
+There is no annual fee, which isn’t unusual for the category, though still worth noting if you have fair credit.
 General rewards cards for an average credit profile may carry an annual fee and/or require a security deposit.